elvinchan/gobeeq/README.md

-# gobeeq
+# Gobeeq
-Golang implementation of Bee-Queue.
+Golang implementation of [Bee-Queue](https://github.com/bee-queue/bee-queue).
 A simple, fast, robust job/task queue backed by Redis.

 # Todo
-- Gracefully shutdown
-- Retry
-- Event
+- Job store
 - Benchmark test

+# Notice
+- For compatible with the original Bee-Queue, all integer type of time/duration is millisecond format.